 Table 5 What you need to do: Notes to help you: 1.
-Department for Science, Innovation and Technology Research Councils, The Royal Society, British Academy and The Royal Society of Edinburgh You need to include all income from research grants and contracts from the UK Research and Innovation (UKRI) sponsored by the Department for Science, Innovation and Technology Research Councils, The Royal Society, British Academy and The Royal Society of Edinburgh Research grants and contracts income should be assigned to the relevant activity or operation (as defined by the cost centres described in rows 1a to 3c).
-Further information on cost centres is provided in Annex A. 4 Research grants received from UKRI that do not meet the criteria of Table 5 (e.g. allocated by formula) should be entered in Table 4.
+Department for Science, Innovation and Technology Research Councils, The Royal Society, British Academy and The Royal Society of Edinburgh You need to include all income from research grants and contracts from the UK Research and Innovation (UKRI) sponsored by the Department for Science, Innovation and Technology Research Councils, The Royal Society, British Academy and The Royal Society of Edinburgh.
+Research grants and contracts income should be assigned to the relevant activity or operation (as defined by the cost centres described in rows 1a to 3c).
+Further information on cost centres is provided in Annex A. Research grants received from UKRI that do not meet the criteria of Table 5 (e.g. allocated by formula) should be entered in Table 4.
 Column 1a.
 Biotechnology and Biological Sciences Research Council You need to include research grants and contracts income from the Biotechnology and Biological Sciences Research Council (BBSRC).
 Column 1b.
 Medical Research Council You need to include research grants and contracts income from the Medical Research Council (MRC).
 Column 1c.
 Natural Environment Research Council You need to include research grants and contracts income from the Natural Environment Research Council (NERC).
+Column 1d.
+Engineering and Physical Sciences Research Council You need to include research grants and contracts income from the Engineering and Physical Sciences Research Council (EPSRC).
+Column 1e.
+Economic and Social Research Council You need to include research grants and contracts income from the Economic and Social Research Council (ESRC).